openshift-cs/rosaworkshop/OSD3.11/7-confsecenv.md

-## Exploring ConfigMaps, Secrets and Environment Variables
+## ConfigMaps, Secrets and Environment Variables
 In this section we'll take a look at how OSToy can be configured using [ConfigMaps](https://docs.openshift.com/container-platform/3.11/dev_guide/configmaps.html), [Secrets](https://docs.openshift.com/container-platform/3.11/dev_guide/secrets.html), and [Environment Variables](https://docs.openshift.com/container-platform/3.11/dev_guide/environment_variables.html).
 This section won't go into details explaining each (the links above are for that), but will show you how they are exposed to the application.

 #### 1. Configuration using ConfigMaps